-Macon Slip and Fall Attorney Explains Premises Liability Law
+Macon Slip And Fall Attorney Explains Premises Liability Law

 When you are invited onto another’s property, it is the duty of those who own and manage the property to reasonably ensure your safety.
 This often includes fixing hazards on floors and stairways, as well as providing adequate lighting.
 If a potential danger exists, property owners must warn visitors and guests, and take additional precautions for children.
 Unfortunately, sometimes individuals, businesses and institutions are negligent, leading to serious injuries and even wrongful death.

 Kathy McArthur is a slip and fall attorney who has represented many clients in various premises liability lawsuits.
 One such case resulted in a jury verdict of $2.2 million for the family of a mother killed by a tree due to the premise owner’s poor maintenance of the property.
 Our personal injury law firm also secured a move than $1 million verdict against a business that failed to follow proper procedures for pouring hot asphalt, which burned our client who was performing maintenance work.
+We offer a free initial consultation on all cases.
+Call 478-238-1150 learn more about your rights.

 What is the Duty of Reasonable Care and How Does It Apply to a Premises Liability Case?